Developer3027/rails8-template-basic-blog/readme.md

 * **Version Check** This template requires and will check for:
   * **Rails 8** Version 8.0.2.
 Newest version as of Jul 2025.
   * **Ruby 3** Version 3.3.0 or higher.
+Exit if lower.
-  * **FFmpeg** Need FFmpeg installed, not checking version.
+  * **FFmpeg** FFmpeg installed, not checking version.
+Ok if lower, show warning.
-  * **LibVips** Need LibVips installed, not checking version.
+  * **LibVips** LibVips installed, not checking version.
+Ok if lower, show warning.
   * **Node** Check for node and version 18 or higher.
 Ok if lower, show warning.

 If a required check fails, it will exit.
 If checks pass it will ask if you want to continue.
-Some checks are a more of a suggestion so it will present the information it gathered and ask you what to do.
+Some checks are more of a suggestion so it will present the information it gathered and ask you what to do.

 ## Backend